Accessibility information and registration

 Correspondence and bills

-If you’re visually impaired, you can get your contract(s), T&Cs, bills, emails and letters in braille, large or easy-to-read print, or on audio CD.
+If you’re visually impaired, you can get your contract(s), T&Cs, bills, emails and letters in braille, large print or other alternative formats.
+Read our alternative format correspondence guide for more info.

 Emergency SMS (eSMS) for Sky Mobile

-If you have a hearing and/or speech impairment, the NGTS in the UK, or ITRS in the ROI, uses a relay service to help you communicate over the phone.
-It’s compatible with landlines, smartphones, tablets and computers.
+If you have a hearing and/or speech impairment, the NGTS uses a relay service to help you communicate over the phone.
+It's compatible with landlines, smartphones, tablets and computers.

 Free directory enquiries – 195 service

 Need help choosing one?
-See our Accessibility information - Sky Mobile guide.
+See our Sky Mobile accessibility support guide.

 Third party assistance

-You can nominate a third-party to help sort out things like your bills if you have accessibility needs or have to stay in hospital long-term.
-Your account’s still yours, but your nominee can contact us on your behalf.
+You can nominate a third-party to help sort out things like your bills if you have accessibility needs or need to stay in hospital long-term.
+More in our third party assistance guide.

 To share your thoughts, visit our How to make a complaint guide.

-For a copy of our Code of Practice in braille, regular, large or easy-to-read print, or on audio CD, get in touch with our accessibility team using the buttons at the bottom of the page.
-To get in touch via British Sign Language Live Sign, head over to our accessibility website.
+For a copy of our Code of Practice in braille, regular, large or easy-to-read print, or on audio CD, get in touch with our accessibility team using the buttons below.